hendriknielaender/double-trouble/data/blog/analyzing-gitlab-metrics-sqlite-grafana-guide.md

 A recent optimization has left us again excited - the pipeline speed for a new project had significantly improved.
 Execution times had basically cut in half across the board.
-Looking at a few jobs we could confirm this on an individual basis, but we were wondering about the bigger picture.
+Looking at a few jobs, we could confirm this on an individual basis, but we were wondering about the bigger picture.
 How had the pipeline improved over a bigger timespan?

 ## GitLabs Dashboards

-Going into this questions the natural start were the existing GitLab dashboards.
-GitLab has a wide variety of different dashboards built-in, so it seemed likely that we would find the answer within GitLab itself.
+Having asked this question, the natural start were the existing GitLab dashboards.
+GitLab has a wide variety of different dashboards already built-in, so it seemed likely that we would find the answer there.

-### CI/CD Analytics
+### GitLab's CI/CD Analytics

 Under the projects `Analyze` tab, there is the `CI/CD Analytics` dashboard.
 A basic view of the number of successful and total pipeline runs.
 Below are the pipelines for the most recent